-In 2011, the first Bournemouth Airport Noise Action Plan was approved by DEFRA and published.
+The main purpose of an airport's Noise Action Plan is to effectively plan, manage and where possible reduce the adverse effects of aviation noise associated with airport operations.
+The first Bournemouth Airport Noise Action Plan was approved by DEFRA and published in 2011.
 This was produced in response to the Environmental Noise (England) Regulations 2006, as amended (the "Regulations").
 These Regulations transposed the EU Environment Noise Directive (2002/49/EC), known as END, relating to the assessment and management of environmental noise into UK legislation and make the preparation of a NAP for a number of different noise sources, including some Airports, a legal requirement.
-The Plan was prepared following an extensive public consultation exercise, adhering to the guidance at the time.
-This was reviewed and updated in 2014.
-Bournemouth Airport is now required to review this Noise Action Plan again.
+Subsequent revisions took place in 2014 and 2018.
+Bournemouth International Airport Limited (BIAL) is now obligated to undergo a review of this Noise Action Plan and issue a new one by February 2024.

-The main aim of END and the Regulations is to provide a common basis for managing noise across Europe.
-To achieve this, the Regulations require the assessment of noise using standardised methods, to assess the number of people affected.
-Following production of a draft plan, the public were to be informed of the results and afforded the opportunity to contribute to the development of an action plan, which addresses local noise issues.
 The guidelines establish that one of the primary purposes of the Action Plan and the supporting noise assessment is to establish if the current noise impact is acceptable under the terms of the guidelines.
 If the answer is 'yes', it can be assumed that the current noise control measures are adequate.
-If the answer is 'no', further action is required and this action should be proposed as a part of the Action Plan.
-As summarised in the table below, we have a wide-ranging programme of noise controls and with the introduction of this programme we have concluded that the current situation is acceptable.
-Our measures go beyond the strict remit of the NAP and reflect the comments that we have received during our consultations.
+If the answer is 'no', further action is required, and this action should be proposed as a part of the Action Plan.
+As summarised in the table below, Bournemouth Airport (BIAL) have a wide-ranging programme of noise controls and with the introduction of this programme BIAL have concluded that the current situation is acceptable.
+These measures go beyond the strict remit of the NAP and reflect the comments that have been received during consultations.

-Summary of Key Noise Control Policies in place at Bournemouth International Airport
+Summary of Key Noise Control Policies in place at Bournemouth Airport